-- It is of course possible to go beyond the 2point "object" auto-correlation function. - Can go to higher orders, can look at crosscorrelations, can look at non-linear mappings. - Tassev has done the calculation for the 3point function of the matter in real space. - An efficient way of doing the calculation for the 4-point function of halos in redshift-space is still waiting to be found ... though we've begun the exploration. - I can tell you several ways that don't work!
+- It is of course possible to go beyond the 2point "object" auto-correlation function. - Can go to higher order, look at crosscorrelations, or non-linear mappings. - Tassev has done the calculation for the 3point function of the matter in real space. - An efficient way of doing the calculation for the 4-point function of halos in redshift-space is still waiting to be found ... though we've begun the exploration. - I can tell you several ways that don't work!